 Substantial recent research effort has been directed towards the design of imperfect scheduling policies [1], [2], [3], [4] for wireless networks, and analyzing their performance.
 These imperfect schedulers are of interest despite being sub-optimal, as they allow for more tractable implementation at the expense of some loss in performance.
-However much of this prior work takes a uniform scaling approach to analyzing scheduling performance, whereby the performance of a scheduling policy is characterized in terms of a single scalar quantity, the efficiency-ratio.1 While this leads to a compact and simple characterization, it ties down the performance criterion to the worst-case degradation experienced by any link in the network.
+However, much of this prior work takes a uniform scaling approach to analyzing scheduling performance whereby the performance of a scheduling policy is characterized in terms of a single scalar quantity-the efficiency-ratio.1 While this leads to a compact and simple characterization, it ties down the performance criterion to the worst-case degradation experienced by any link in the network.
 In a large range of scenarios, it is likely that many or most links in the network may be able to achieve much better throughput.
 When the average experience of most links is more important than the worst-case, it is more relevant to consider the performance achieved by each link, rather than use the performance of the worst-case link as a metric.
 Similarly, when all links are not equally important, one may care about trying to provide performance guarantees proportional to each link's importance.
-In such scenarios, it is important to be able to understand what kind of differentiated guarantees a scheduling algorithm can provide to different links.
-Thus, it is very relevant to attempt performance analysis based on an efficiency-vector rather than a single efficiency-ratio.2
+In such scenarios, it is very relevant to attempt performance analysis based on an efficiency-vector2 rather than a scalar efficiency-ratio.